 Gynecomastia (excess breast tissue in men) affects nearly sixty percent of all men.
 This condition can affect one or both breasts.
 For some men, this excess breast tissue has presented a persistent challenge.
 Many patients have reported making changes in diet and increased exercise in an effort to combat this condition, with little result.
-It is often after discomfort increases during activity that surgical options are explored.
+It is often after discomfort increases during activities that surgical options are explored.
+Lavinia K. Chong, MD helps men in Newport Beach through gynecomastia surgery.

 “Dr. Lavinia Chong is simply an amazing doctor on every level.
 She is brilliant, caring, sensitive, patient and committed to assuring the very best results for her patients.
 After knowing her for several years, I think of Dr. Chong not only as a great doctor, but a caring friend.” – D.W.
 (Patient since 2008)